+- For best performance, adjust the rearview mirror to provide at least 1⁄2 in (1 cm) gap between the overhead console (if equipped) and the mirror.

+- Always wait for the beep before speaking.

 - Speak normally, without pausing, just as you would speak to a person sitting a few feet/meters away from you.

 - Make sure that no one other than you is speaking during a Voice Command period.

 - Performance is maximized under:

 - low-to-medium blower setting,

 - low-to-medium vehicle speed,

 - low road noise,

 - smooth road surface,

-- fully closed windows,

-- dry weather condition.

-- Even though the system is designed for users speaking in North American English, French, and Spanish accents, the system may not always work for some.

-- When navigating through an automated system such as voice mail, or when sending a page, at the end of speaking the digit string, make sure to say "Send." - Storing names in the phonebook when the vehicle is not in motion is recommended. - It is not recommended to store similar sounding names in the UconnectTM Phonebook. - Phonebook (Downloaded and UconnectTM Phone Local) name recognition rate is optimized when the entries are not similar. - Numbers must be spoken in single digits.
-"800" must be spoken "eight-zero-zero" not "eight hundred". - You can say "O" (letter "O") for "0" (zero). - Even though international dialing for most number combinations is supported, some shortcut dialing number combinations may not be supported.
+- fully closed windows, - dry weather condition. - Even though the system is designed for users speaking in North American English, French, and Spanish accents, the system may not always work for some. - When navigating through an automated system such as voice mail, or when sending a page, at the end of speaking the digit string, make sure to say "Send". - Storing names in the phonebook when the vehicle is not in motion is recommended. - It is not recommended to store similar sounding names in the UconnectTM Phonebook. - Phonebook (Downloaded and UconnectTM Phone Local) name recognition rate is optimized when the entries are not similar.

+- Numbers must be spoken in single digits.
+"800" must be spoken "eight-zero-zero" not "eight hundred". - You can say "O" (letter "O") for "0" (zero). - Even though international dialing for most number combinations is supported, some shortcut dialing 3 number combinations may not be supported. - In a convertible vehicle, system performance may be compromised with the convertible top down.